Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows).md

 ### Requirements:
 - macOS 10.14.4 and up.
 - An iOS/iPadOS that is running iOS 13+ _(because uYouPlus requires iOS/iPadOS 13+)_
 - An Apple account: you can use a spare account, but make sure that account was logged into a device before.
-Otherwise, you wil get **_error_ _-22411_** (See https://github.com/rileytestut/AltStore/issues/175).
+Otherwise, you will get **_error_ _-22411_** (See https://github.com/rileytestut/AltStore/issues/175).
 - A good internet connection.

 ### Step: